|Survey name||Construction Output in Great Britain|

 Construction output data are disseminated primarily through publication of statistical bulletins and ad hoc releases on the ONS website.
 These are further shared through the increased use of ONS social media accounts.

-Table 4 describes the following datasets that are published as part of the data tables each month.
-For a full list of regions, sector and type of work, please see Annex 1.
+Tables 4 and 5 describe the following datasets that are published as part of the data tables each month.
+For a full list of subnational regions, sector and sub-sectors, please see Annex 1.

 |1a||Construction output: Volume seasonally adjusted index numbers – by sector||Chained volume measure||Yes||Annual, quarterly and monthly||1997 to present (annual and quarterly)|